AlecAivazis/redux-responsive/README.md

 A redux reducer for managing the responsive state of your application

-# Why Use Redux for Responsive Behavior?
+# Why Use a Flux Store for Responsive Behavior?

 redux-responsive **does not require that you use React as your view library**.
-However, since that is what we use, the explanation of our motivation mentions React.
+However, since that is what is commonly used, I have done the same in the examples.

 There are many solutions for cleanly handling responsive designs in React applications.
 One common approach is to wrap a component in another component which is responsible for handling the behavior and passing the information down as a prop.
 While this at first seems good and the "react way", as the behavior gets more complicated, this quickly leads to a lot of boilerplate code in a single component.
 Also, depending on the implementation, it is possible that many copies of the responsive wrapper would create many different resize handlers.

-Using redux not only reduces the overall noise in a component, but also guarantees that only a single event listener is waiting for resize.
+Using a specialized store not only reduces the overall noise in a component, but also guarantees that only a single event listener is listening for resize.

 # Setup

 First, add the reducer somewhere in your reducer tree.
-It's just a reducer so you can put it wherever you want!
+It's just a reducer so you can put it wherever you want.
 For example, you could put it in your top level call to `combineReducers`.

 ```js
 // reducer.js